Colruyt Group’s approach to energy

 Hydrogen is an ideal, sustainable fuel for vehicles.
 How exactly is that possible?
 Through electrolysis, water is separated by electricity into hydrogen and oxygen.
 The fuel cell on board a vehicle can convert the hydrogen back into electricity.
 That electricity powers the engine and makes the car drive.
 The raw materials of hydrogen – water and electricity – are both renewable.
 While driving, only harmless water vapour, no CO₂, nitrogen oxides or particulate matter, comes out of the exhaust.
 In other words, a 100 % sustainable and renewable fuel.
 Since 2004, we have already invested 6 million euros in innovative projects using hydrogen:

 - The employees in our distribution centre in Halle use hydrogen-powered forklift trucks.
-That hydrogen is produced locally using the renewable energy from wind turbines and solar panels.
+We produce this hydrogen ourselves, using renewable energy from wind turbines and solar panels.

 - Colruyt Group’s fleet already includes some 25 hydrogen-powered commercial vehicles.

 - In October 2018, DATS 24 opened the first filling station in Halle where you can buy all classic and alternative fuels.
 Including our own 100 % green hydrogen.

 So, driving on hydrogen sounds promising.
 But today you do not see many hydrogen-powered cars on the road.
 It may be some time yet before we, as a society, produce and use hydrogen as a fuel on a large scale.
 However, we cannot wait that long to switch to more sustainable fuels!
 That is why, in the meantime, we are investing in CNG, which is already more integrated and available.